vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

 it came from Leaf3 and so remembers that PC5 is reachable via Leaf3.

-Thanks to this discovery, any subsequent traffic between PC4 and PC5 will not be using the multicast-address between the Leafs as they both know behind which Leaf the PCs are connected.
-This saves traffic as less multicast packets sent reduces the load on the network, which improves scalability when more Leafs are added.
+Thanks to this discovery, any subsequent traffic between PC4 and PC5 will not be using the multicast-address between the leaves as they both know behind which Leaf the PCs are connected.
+This saves traffic as less multicast packets sent reduces the load on the network, which improves scalability when more leaves are added.

-For optimal scalability Multicast shouldn't be used at all, but instead use BGP to signal all connected devices between leafs.
+For optimal scalability, Multicast shouldn't be used at all, but instead use BGP to signal all connected devices between leaves.
 Unfortunately, VyOS does not yet support this.

 Example